fluencelabs/devcontainer/tutorial/aqua/quick_start.md

 ]
 ```

 certainly meets our expectations.
-Make sure to change the greet parameter in the json string to *false* and run the `fldist` command from above again> Now, the result reads:
+Make sure to change the _greet_ parameter in the json string to *false* and run the `fldist` command from above again.
+Now, the result reads:

 ```bash
 [